acheval/markdown-cv/index.md

 | Driving license
 </div>

 I am looking for a Linux Automation and Systems Engineering mission.
 My interest in FLOSS has significantly grown in the recent years and I'm looking for a mission that would allow me gain knowledge and competence with these tools.
+As a hobby I also run a homelab in which I try to learn new tools and software.
 I'm striving to become a better version of myself everyday and try my best never to settle on my knowledge or skills.

 ## Current position